flytbase/flytsamples/Mobile-Apps/HTML-JS-Apps/Joystick/README.md

 * The left joystick gives the drone commands to move **up down turn-left and turn-right**.
 * The right joystick gives the drone commands to move **front back left and right**.
 * All the commands are given with respect to the drone(front = direction of the nose/front of the drone).
-* The app uses velocity_set API to control the drone.
+* The app uses velocity_set FlytAPI to control the drone.